NVIDIA/hpc-container-maker/docs/tutorial.md

 ERROR: invalid version number 'nine_point_zero'
 ```

-When using the HPCCM Python library, the `argparse` Python module can
+When using the HPCCM Python module, the `argparse` Python module can
 provide equivalent functionality.

 ```